What causes fear of flying?

 When our ancestors heard a rustle in the bushes or caught sight of a predator, the fear response kicked in.
 You’ve felt it before and know that it’s both fast and hard.
 This system, known as the fight-or-flight response, prepares the body to escape danger.

 Flying hijacks this system.
-Regardless of how safe we know flying to be, we’re fighting against fear and anxiety – and there’s often only one winner.
+Regardless of how safe we know flying to be, we’re fighting against fear and anxiety.

 Even though we’re statistically safer in the air than on the road, our bodies don’t respond to statistics.